-Students may not have cell phones or electronic devices while they are in locker rooms, classrooms or restrooms.
+Students may not have cell phones or electronic devices while they are in locker rooms, classrooms, or restrooms.
 During school hours student cell phones or electronic devices must remain in lockers or be locked in a personal vehicle.
-Students may use i-pods and other mp-3 players in classrooms with the express permission of the classroom teacher.
+Students may use cell phones or other technology in classrooms only with the express permission of the classroom teacher.